Kristinita/KristinitaPelican/content/IT-articles/How-to-publish-your-package-to-PyPI-2018.md

 python "path/to/__main__.py"
 ```

-But since *console_scripts* exist in *setup.cfg*, Erichek user can use simply command, that get same behavior:
+But since *console_scripts* exist in *setup.cfg*, Erichek user merely can use command, that get same behavior:

 ```shell
 erichek